DrWursterich/lspml/README.md

 [CRITICAL] syntax error: unexpected ":" (SYNTAX_ERROR) on line 2
 ```

-When using the `gitlab` format for [code-quality](https://docs.gitlab.com/ci/testing/code_quality) `lspml analyze` has to be executed from the projects root directory such that the relative paths in the json output align.
+When using the `gitlab` format for [code-quality](https://docs.gitlab.com/ci/testing/code_quality) `lspml-analyze` has to be executed from the projects root directory such that the relative paths in the json output align.
 It may also be usefull to add `--ignore UNKNOWN_MODULE` to skip validation of dependencies.

 __disclaimer__: this functionallity will probably become a separate project/binary when it leaves the experimental state!

 ## commandline

 ```
-Usage: lspml [OPTIONS] [COMMAND]
+Usage: lspml [OPTIONS]

-Commands:
-  analyze
-  help     Print this message or the help of the given subcommand(s)

 Options:
       --log-file <LOG_FILE>
       --log-level <LOG_LEVEL>        [default: INFO]
       --modules-file <MODULES_FILE>
-  -h, --help                         Print help
+  -h, --help
 ```

 The `modules-file` is a `json` file, in which module names can be mapped to local repositories like so: